(Matchmaking by Jessica Pelligra)

-After the mid-date break, the magazine crew finally leaves Bekah and Jennie alone to enjoy the rest of their evening away from the camera.
-Rick, PACIFIC’s photographer, spots the couple kissing, but he has already packed up his gear and misses the shot.
-The next morning, we call to see what else we missed.
+As the blind date clock goes tiki-tock, the PACIFIC crew finally leaves Bri and Pearce alone at The Grass Skirt to enjoy the rest of their evening away from the camera.
+The next day, we call to see what we missed.

-PACIFIC: How was your experience at Indigo Grill?
+PACIFIC: How was your experience at The Grass Skirt?

 Was there a kiss or romantic exchange?

-What’s the funniest thing that happened during date?
+What's the funniest thing that happened during the date?